pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 }
 ```

 The configuration we provide comes with a strong key, but you should generate a new one.
+We recommend using a string of alphanumeric characters of length between 20 and 50.

 For each follower, you will need to set the same key in its configuration file `${PRYV_CONF_ROOT}/config-follower/conf/config-follower.json`.
 It must be placed in the `leader` map as show below: